ewfx/gaidp-l-la-ma-mia/artifacts/demo/README.md

-Demo file is zipped in Demo.mov.zip
+Demo video link can be found in video_link.txt